SoftUni-Internal/interactive-content/EN/04-Arrays-Advanced/04-Homework.md

 You will be given an array of strings.

-The first element will be a string containing wagons (numbers).
+The first element will be a string, which contains wagons (numbers).

 Each number inside the string represents the number of passengers that are currently in a wagon.

-The second element in the array will be the max capacity of each wagon (single number).
+The second element of the array will be the max capacity of each wagon (single number).

 The rest of the elements will be commands in the following format:

-- `Add {passengers}` – add a wagon to the end with the given number of passengers.
+- `Add {passengers}` – add a wagon to the end, with the given number of passengers.

 - `{passengers}` -  find an existing wagon to fit all the passengers (starting from the first wagon).

-At the end print the final state of the train (all the wagons separated by a space)
+In the end, print the final state of the train (all the wagons, separated by a space).

 # Example